Doryu001/optimism/op-deployer/book/src/user-guide/verify.md

 ### `--input-file`

-The full filepath to the input .json file.
-This file should be a key/value store where the key is a contract name and the value is the contract address.
-The output of the `bootstrap superchain|implementations` commands is a good example of this format, and those output files can be fed directly into `verify`.
+The full filepath to the input file.
+This can be either:
+- A simple JSON file with contract name/address pairs (output from `bootstrap superchain|implementations`)
+- A complete `state.json` file (output from `apply`)

+The verifier automatically detects the file format and extracts all contracts.
 Unless the `--contract-name` flag is passed, all contracts in the input file will be verified.

 Example:
 ```json